manansaini/sandbox/QA/SecArch.md

   The vulnerability lies in the affected web application, not the victim’s browser or the site hosting the CSRF.
   The most common method to prevent Cross-Site Request Forgery (CSRF) attacks is to append unpredictable challenge tokens to each request and associate them with the user’s session.
 Such tokens should at a minimum be unique per user session, but can also be unique per request.
 By including a challenge token with each request, the developer can ensure that the request is valid and not coming from a source other than the user.

 * Cross-Site Scripting (XSS) : XSS is one of the most common application-layer web attacks.
 XSS vulnerabilities target scripts embedded in a page that are executed on the client-side (in the user’s web browser) rather than on the server-side.
+A cross-site scripting vulnerability may be used by attackers to bypass access controls

   In XSS attacks, the victim is the user and not the application.
 XSS vulnerabilities may occur if: